 The ambitious Michigan Central Station project follows the development of “The Factory,” an old hosiery factory on Michigan Avenue, which marked Ford’s first significant new workforce presence in Detroit proper in many years.
-The Factory is home to 250 members of Ford’s self-driving vehicle team.
+The Factory is home to 250 members of Ford’s autonomous (self-driving) vehicle team.
 Ford and its partner Argo AI can be seen testing autonomous vehicles on the streets of Corktown.

 The space is broken down into two “Spaces” on the Matterport server.
 The first Space is the entire first floor of the train station, while the second is the 6th floor in the “tower” of the building.
 While the sixth floor is all open, the first floor involves many nooks and crannies.
 Be sure to check out all of the historic photos embedded into the model, which highlight the original restaurant space, the original ticket counters, the concourse, elevator banks, arcade, waiting room, and more.
 There are also a few “360°” images contained in the first floor, which can be accessed from the center of the main hall, right in front of the main entrance.
 These 360° images did not fit into the model itself because they are located on top of a massive assembly of scaffolding– being used to restore the waiting room’s historic Guastavino tile vaulted ceilings.